Burj Khalifa is the most iconic building in Dubai, UAE.

 Burj Khalifa + Dubai Aquarium

-The Metro Link Bridge, which connects Burj Khalifa and the Dubai Aquarium, makes it very easy to move from one attraction to another.
+The Metro Link Bridge, which connects Burj Khalifa and the Dubai Aquarium, makes moving from one attraction to another easy.

-This 828-meter (2715 feet) long air-conditioned glass tunnel travellator link also offers fantastic views of the city of Dubai.
+This 828-meter (2715 feet) long air-conditioned glass tunnel travellator link also offers fantastic views of Dubai.

 This is why the Burj Khalifa and Dubai Aquarium ticket combination is quite popular with visitors.